Primary tabs

 Essays

-Students are assessed by formal examinations, term papers, regular written assignments, and some assessment of class participation.
+Students are assessed by a wide range of forms of assessment such as formal examinations, regular written assignments and individual and/or group presentations/essays.
 Some team grading is used, as appropriate.
 The assessment aims to measure the assimilation and application of theory and to gauge experiential learning.

 Written examination